This page was last updated on 21 July, 2021.

 Detailed Travel Advisory

-1. Passengers and airline crew who have transited through or have been in China (People’s Rep.), Hong Kong (SAR China) or Macao (SAR China) in the past 14 days are not allowed to enter.
+1. Passengers and airline crew are not allowed to enter if in the past 14 days they have been in or transited through China (People’s Rep.), Hong Kong (SAR China) or Macao (SAR China).

-3. Passengers and airline crew are subject to quarantine for 14 days.
+5. Passengers are subject to a restriction of movement for 7 days.

 Detailed Tourist Information